SEBI Restricts Usage Of Pool Accounts (Groww Balance) For Mutual Fund Transactions

 Pool accounts are where you store money with stockbrokers.
 For example, Groww Balance is a pool account.
 This is different from a bank account.
 The amount in your Groww Balance can currently be used for all your transactions on Groww.

-However, after this circular comes into force on July 1, you will not be able to use your Groww Balance for your mutual fund transactions.
+However, after this circular comes into effect on July 1, you will not be able to use your Groww Balance for mutual fund transactions.

-SEBI has directed all related entities: Stock Exchanges, Depositories, AMCs, RTAs, and others involved in mutual fund transactions to ensure that information regarding this circular is effectively communicated to all important stakeholders, such as investors, stockbrokers, payment banks and commercial banks.
+SEBI has directed all related entities: Stock Exchanges, Depositories, AMCs, RTAs, and others involved in mutual fund transactions to ensure that information regarding this circular is effectively communicated to all important stakeholders, such as investors, stockbrokers, payment banks, and commercial banks.

 AMFI and stock exchanges have been directed to issue guidelines to mutual fund companies and clearing members/stockbrokers respectively.